 - We can be sure our laws truly protect all people, not just some people.

-Our children is our future.
+Our children are our future.
 Let’s begin today, through “deep and honest dialogue”, and make it a better country and world for them.